Russian jet broke up in mid air, too early for conclusions, official says

 Airbus said the A321 was built in 1997 and had been operated by Metrojet since 2012.
 It had flown 56,000 hours in nearly 21,000 flights.

-According to FlightRadar24, an authoritative Sweden-based flight tracking service, the aircraft was descending rapidly at about 6,000 feet (1,800 meters) per minute when the signal was lost to air traffic control.
+According to FlightRadar24, an authoritative Sweden-based flight tracking service, the aircraft was descending rapidly at about 6,000 feet (1,800 metres) per minute when the signal was lost to air traffic control.

 (Additional reporting by Abdel Nasser Abou ElFadl, Omar Fahmy and Eric Knecht in Cairo and Nadia Saleem in Dubai; Writing by Lin Noueihed; Editing by David Stamp and Tom Heneghan)